 When these motivations lead to action from those wielding hate, the result is hate crime.
 The Federal Bureau of Investigation (FBI) defines a hate crime as “criminal offense against a person or property motivated in whole or in part by an offender’s bias against a race, religion, disability, sexual orientation, ethnicity, gender, or gender identity.”
-In 2018, there were 5,155 instances of hate crime in the United States, resulting in 7,615 victims of persecution.
+In 2019, there were 4,930 victims of race-based hate crime in the United States, which were committed by about 3,550 different offenders.

-The most prominent form of hate crime in the zeitgeist of the United States is anti-Black or African American hate crime.
+The most prominent form of hate crime in the United States is anti-Black or African American hate crime.
 The reasons for this cultural prominence are two-fold.
 Firstly, the importance of the Black civil rights movement of the 20th century in many ways laid the foundation for civil rights movements across the United States.
-Secondly, the statistics show that an America free from racial discrimination remains a proposition.
-Black or African Americans were the racial group most heavily victimized by hate crimes in 2018, 2,426 victims compared to White Americans in second place at 1,038.
-These crimes included intimidation, varying degrees of assault and destruction of property.
+Secondly, the statistics show that an America free from racial discrimination remains a distinct possibility.
+Black or African Americans were the racial group most heavily victimized by hate crimes in 2019, with 2,391 victims compared to White Americans in second place at 775.
+These crimes included intimidation, varying degrees of assault, and destruction of property.

 Religious identity is another major motivation for hate crimes in the United States.
-Although Jews were the most victimized religious group, 60 juvenile Jews were victims of hate crime in 2016.
-In a concerning historical trend stretching beyond America, the destruction, damage and/or vandalism of Jewish properties was the most common form of anti-Jewish hate crimes in 2018.
+Jews were the most victimized religious group, in 2019, and around 33 Jewish juveniles falling victim to hate crimes in 2019.
+In a concerning historical trend stretching beyond America, the destruction, damage, and/or vandalism of Jewish properties was the most common form of anti-Jewish hate crimes in 2019.

-Finally, hate crimes are also directed at people because of their sexual orientation, gender, or gender identity.
-Attacks against gay men were the most commonly recorded anti-LGBTQ+ hate crime in 2018 with 726 incidents.
+Finally, hate crimes are also directed at people due to their sexual orientation, gender, or gender identity.
+Attacks against gay men were the most commonly recorded anti-LGBTQ+ hate crime in 2019 with 746 incidents.
 That said, the prominence of the gay community does not distract from other smaller communities.
-160 transgender people were targeted by hate crimes, as were 29 non-gender conforming people.
-Moreover, it is disconcerting that 352 anti-LGBTQ+ hate crimes occurred at a residence suggesting some members of the community are not even provided safety in their own home.
+175 transgender people were targeted by hate crimes, as were 52 gender non-conforming people.
+Moreover, it is disconcerting that 336 anti-LGBTQ+ hate crimes occurred at a residence, suggesting some members of the community are not even provided safety in their own home.